-Does your dog love people but go ballistic when it sees other dogs?
-Or maybe she barks at all living things with equal aggressiveness?
+Oh, how to stop a dog from barking at other dogs … Does your dog love people but go ballistic when it sees other dogs?
+Or maybe she barks at all living things with equal enthusiasm?
 Wouldn’t it be nice to take your dog for a walk and not have it pull and bark when it sees another dog?
 Or when it’s inside and sees someone pass by walking their dog?
+Yes, you can do it.

 It is possible to teach your dog not to bark when it sees other dogs, as well as to recognize a threat versus a friend.
 Let’s differentiate between preventing a dog from doing something versus teaching them to stop on command.
 Here’s what to do.